erlang/otp/HOWTO/SBOM.md

 ### HOW-TO

-Erlang/OTP will maintain VEX files for the latests three releases.
+Erlang/OTP will maintain VEX files for the latest three releases.
 Because of this, Erlang/OTP will always contain the latest information in the `master` branch.
 Any OpenVEX file in other branches is considered outdated.